larescze/bpc-bds/statements/README.md

 ## Statements – series of queries

-### Retrieve only selected columns from the selected table:
+### Retrieve only selected columns from the selected table
 ```
 SELECT first_name, last_name, email FROM bds.persons;
 ```